nyreemarsh/nyreemarsh/README.md

 # Hi, I'm Nyree ૮ ․ ․ ྀིა

 I am a final year undergraduate student studying BASc Arts and Sciences at University College London, and have just completed an exchange year at Seoul National University!
-I enjoy learning about user experience, human computer interaction and AI!
+I enjoy learning about user experience, human computer interaction and AI...

 ***